belee-aim/megamind/CODEBASE_OVERVIEW.md

 This workflow is designed for general-purpose queries, including retrieval-augmented generation (RAG) and agentic tool use.

 -   **Nodes**:
     -   `megamind_agent_node`: The entry point and primary node of the workflow.
-It can perform actions in the ERPNext system using the `erpnext_mcp_tool_agent`.
+It can perform actions in the ERPNext system using MCP tools.
-    -   `content_agent_node`: A node that refines the content before sending the final response.
-    -   `erpnext_mcp_tool_agent`: A `ToolNode` for interacting with an ERPNext MCP server.
+    -   `mcp_tools`: A `ToolNode` for interacting with an ERPNext MCP server.
-    -   `process_and_embed`: Processes and creates embeddings for retrieved data.
+    -   `user_consent_node`: Handles user consent for state-changing operations.
+    -   `corrective_rag_node`: Provides error recovery using the CRAG pattern.
+    -   `knowledge_capture_node`: Captures valuable insights from conversations.
 -   **Flow**: The `megamind_agent_node` is the entry point.
-It can call tools in a loop, processing the results until it has enough information to generate a final response.
-The final response is then passed to the `content_agent` for refinement.
+It can call MCP tools or request user consent in a loop, with corrective RAG for error recovery.
+Valuable knowledge is captured at the end of conversations.

 #### `stock_movement_graph.py`